blockchain-lab-um/masca/packages/docs/docs/integrate-masca/masca-connector.md

 ## Snap Settings

-`togglePopups` is used to enable/disable the `"Are you sure?"` alerts on any dApp.
+`togglePopups` is used to enable/disable the `"Are you sure?"` alerts on any dapp.
 Pop-ups are enabled by default for user to approve every action.

-`addFriendlyDapp` is used to add a current dApp (origin of the dApp) to the list of friendly dApps.
-Pop-ups do not appear on friendly dApps.
+`addFriendlyDapp` is used to add a current dapp (origin of the dapp) to the list of friendly dapps.
+Pop-ups do not appear on friendly dapps.

-`removeFriendlyDapp` is used to remove a dApp from the list of friendly dApps.
+`removeFriendlyDapp` is used to remove a dapp from the list of friendly dapps.

 `getSnapSettings` and `getAccountSettings` are used to retrieve global settings and settings for currently selected account.